blusewill/ytvideo-whisper/README.md

 1. Change the Settings at Settings Code Block
 1. Click ``Runtime -> Run all`` (CTRL+F9)
 1. Click on the Connect to Google Drive
-1. And Wait for a moment your Generated Srt should be on ``Google Drive -> Decipher -> result`
+1. And Wait for a moment your Generated Srt should be on ``Google Drive -> Whisper -> result`

 ### Global Version